Datateer/tap-clickcast/README.md

 ```

 partner_token
 : The Clickcast API Partner Token.
-You can generate these at https://api.clickcast.cloud/clickcast/home#/tokens.
 This value is used to authenticate with the API by passing it to the header `X-Partner-Token`

 ### Source Authentication and Authorization

-- [ ] `Developer TODO:` If your tap requires special access on the source system, or any special authentication requirements, provide those here.
+You can generate a Partner Token at https://api.clickcast.cloud/clickcast/home#/tokens

 ## Usage